hazem33/Vehicles_detection/README.md

 1-Add training data "vehicles and non-vehicles" folders inside the folder "data"

+2-Test data are already in data folder so you can copy the image/video path directly from there

 ## Steps to run the code
 1-Run the main file